 This is not to say though that marijuana doesn’t have side effects or may not have undesired symptoms.
 There are illnesses that traditional medicines can’t really deliver.
 Most medicines would only delay the onset of much-maligned conditions.

-Knowing the benefits that marijuana can bring for people seeking medical relief, it would be more fitting to legalize marijuana for medical purpose and, to a better extent, recreational purpose.
+Knowing the benefits that marijuana can bring to people seeking medical relief, it would be more fitting to legalize marijuana for medical purpose and, to a better extent, recreational purpose.

 But we can’t have our dreams more realizable in just a snap.
 So, to possibly make things brighter in the grand scheme of things for patients whose ailments need the miracle cure from cannabis, this is where the medical marijuana card comes in.

-So, how to get a medical marijuana card?
+So, how can you get a medical marijuana card?